 Course Credit Guidelines for Military Service

 Central Piedmont approves academic credit for military basic training equivalent to specific physical education activity courses.
-Another military training that is deemed to be college level is evaluated and academic credit may be awarded when it is considered equivalent to a specific course(s) in the North Carolina Community College System’s Common Course Library.
+Another military training deemed to be college-level is evaluated and academic credit may be awarded when it is considered equivalent to a specific course(s) in the North Carolina Community College System’s Common Course Library.
 Documentation of the training must be presented to Student Records in the form of the student's original discharge papers (DD Form 214 - Member 4 copy) or an official military transcript.

 Substitutions are approved and applied toward specific degrees, diplomas, or certificates; therefore, a student must be enrolled in the appropriate program of study and catalog year before a substitution can be given.

-Students with questions about this process may consult with their faculty advisor or contact Counseling and Advisement Services at 704.330.6433.
+Students with questions about this process may consult with their faculty advisor or contact Academic Advisement at 704.330.6454.
 Veterans Affairs students are approved only by the North Carolina State Approving Agency for two course substitutions per program.
-For more information, go to 5.12 Audits, Substitutions, and Waivers.
+For more information, go to 3.10 Audits, Substitutions, and Waivers.

 Course waivers for graduation are permitted upon the recommendation of the division director of the student's Associate in Applied Science (A.A.S.)
-Degree program or the dean who has responsibility for the specific course in the Associate of Arts (A.A.), Associate of Science (A.S.).
+Degree program or the dean responsible for the specific course in the Associate of Arts (A.A.), Associate of Science (A.S.).
 No credit hours are granted.

 General Education requirements may not be waived for any reason.